PathOnAIOrg/.github/profile/README.md

 ## Hi there 👋
-PathOn.ai is an open-source non-profit AI research organization focused on advancing AI agent technology.
+PathOnAI.org is an open-source non-profit AI research organization focused on advancing AI agent technology.
 Our mission is to democratize state-of-the-art AI methods, making them more accessible and easier to implement.
 We provide a flexible framework that empowers developers to create their own AI agents efficiently.

 ## 1. Current Projects
 - [LiteGUIAgent](https://github.com/PathOnAI/LiteGUIAgent), a Library for VLM-based computer control agent.
 To be released.